 More significantly, the Party had the ability to shatter the most powerful human emotion: love.
 Some would argue, and my friend did, that destroying this all-powerful aspect of human nature is simply impossible.
-However, as we see within the novel breaking a human spirit is possible and it is monstrous.
-This human spirit is the indomitable force that has carried us through evolution, the conflicts of our disparate communities on this planet, and all we have accomplished throughout human history.
+However, as we see within the novel, breaking a human spirit is possible and it is monstrous.
+This ‘human spirit’ – our consciousness – is the indomitable force that has carried us through evolution, the conflicts of our disparate communities on this planet, and all we have accomplished throughout human history.
 But with our sentience and “indomitable human spirit” comes free will and the capacity for great evil.
 With the right information (constant surveillance), conditions (Room 101), and dark genius (O’brien) — any man can be broken, his love destroyed, his human spirit bent to whatever ideal or reality presented to him.
 For better or worse, humans can get used to anything.
-And if one can be turned — then with the perfect design and economy of resources, an entire society could also be turned.
-Ultimately, the entire world could lose itself to this level of control.
-Just as The Party had accomplished.
+And if one can be turned, then with the perfect design and economy of resources, an entire society could also be turned.
+Ultimately, the entire world could lose itself to this level of control, just as we see The Party had accomplished.
 And the obliteration of the past, which Man relies so heavily upon for emotional solidarity, nostalgia, and context, ensures The Party’s immortality.

 In these ways, The Party appears to us as the latest force of evolution within the human story, coming in the form of an indelible, indestructible institution of the purest fascism.
 It is borne of fear, and it quells uncertainty by restructuring human consciousness unto control.

 All of this was the result of the commentary on the darkest side of human nature and governance Orwell meant to convey — that of the most advanced, and unassailable evil empire in human history.
 By the end, my friend and I could both agree his warning had been duly noted to us as the readers.

-The first point (the author’s intent) was lightly prepared as my answer to my own question and the second point (the possibility of perfectly destructive ideology erasing the human spirit) I theorized in the moment, in response to my friends’ line of thinking (that of human nature prevailing and of the intrinsic worth of the human soul/condition resulting in an inevitable and successful prole revolution).
+The first point (the author’s intent) was lightly prepared as my answer to my own question and the second point (the possibility of perfectly destructive ideology erasing the human spirit) I theorized in the moment, in response to my friends’ line of thinking (that of human nature prevailing and of the intrinsic worth of the human condition resulting in an inevitable and successful prole revolution).
 Here I have written the basis, and fleshed out, the ideas presented during our arguments.
 But what actually transpired in the classroom that day was incredible.
 Neither of us prepared for a full blown debate, the answers were more impromptu and instinctive.
 But we were passionate in our arguments.
-Back and forth, we argued our respective points, each bringing up ethos, pathos, logos and the relevant evidence we needed to prove what we were trying to say.
+Back and forth, we argued our respective points, each providing the pathos and the relevant evidence we needed to prove what we were trying to say.
 The class, and our teacher, listened and looked on in silence and eager anticipation of what might come next.
 I could see it in their eyes when I paused long enough to survey the room.
 I could feel it myself.
 It didn’t really matter who had the better argument.
 What mattered was the flow of ideas, the critical thinking, the articulation of thought, the presentation of the discourse, and the respect we had for each others’ viewpoints and refutations.
 We put on a show for the class.
 Truly, I didn’t expect or know I was even capable of such a discussion.
-It was a tremendous moment for my experience in that class, my self-confidence and my friendship with my opponent.
+It was a tremendous moment for my experience in that class, enhancing both my self-confidence and my friendship with my opponent.

 Through that class and over the years, I have learned two important things:

-- In everything, believe in your own thoughts, ideas, and actions while also respecting and appreciating the minds of those around you;
+- In everything, believe in your own thoughts, ideas, and actions while also respecting and appreciating the differences in the minds of those around you;

 - Always deal your mind, your instincts, your imagination, your truth, whatever it may be, with absolute sincerity.